Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 `authorization_cookie_samesite`         | The `Same-Site` parameter of the authorization cookie.
 `authorization_cookie_httponly`         | The `HTTP Only` flag of the authorization cookie.
 `authorization_cookie_secure`           | The `Secure` flag of the authorization cookie.
-`preserve_query_args`                   | Whether or not to preserve query args even when doing client redirecctions with authorization code flow.
+`preserve_query_args`                   | Whether or not to preserve query args even when doing client redirections with authorization code flow.
 `token_endpoint`                        | The URL of the token endpoint that can be used to override the standard token endpoint announced in the discovery document.
 `token_endpoint_auth_method`            | Used to override any defaults or `token_endpoint_auth_methods_supported` from discovery when authenticating on the token endpoint.
 `token_headers_names`                   | Extra argument names that you should include in token endpoint requests.